booleanbites/houzi-doc/_docs/app-setup/change_icon.md

 order: 3
 ---

+Since this is a Flutter app, and it generates both Android and iOS projects.
+You'll need to change icons in each platform project.

+#### Automatic Way

 **Flutter Launcher Icons** has been designed to help quickly generate launcher icons for both Android and iOS:
 1. [Flutter Launcher Icon](https://pub.dartlang.org/packages/flutter_launcher_icons).